 This program also provides employers and students with discounts on course material fees and opportunities to participate in assessment validation, industry reference groups and continuous improvement of our training programs.

-You must have a minimum of 15 hours per week of voluntary or paid employment (off campus applicants must have paid employment) as a Veterinary Nurse, in a veterinary clinic.
-You must also hold a Certificate II or Certificate III in Animal studies or an equivelant qualification before you can apply for this course.
-To check if you hold an eligible Certificate, please contact us.
+On campus studies: you must have a minimum of 15 hours per week of voluntary or paid employment (off campus applicants must have paid employment) as a Veterinary Nurse, in a veterinary clinic.
+You must also hold a Certificate II or Certificate III in Animal studies or an equivalent qualification before you can apply for this course.
+To check if you hold an eligible Certificate, please contact us. if you do not, we can discuss.

-Blended: 3 years (typically).
-You must also attend a minimum of 4 full days practical workshops at Box Hill Institute per full time study load throughout the year.
+Off campus delivery: in addition to the requirements above, you must also attend a minimum of 4 full day practical workshops at Box Hill Institute per full time study load throughout the year.

 Traineeship applicants must have